The SMI Music Theses Register (hereafter 'SMTR') has updated its Privacy Statement, shown below. Here we also give some advice for theses' authors.

-- If you are the author of a thesis that is already listed in this register, you may seek correction of any details that are incorrect: please contact the manager of this site: see the 'Contact' page.
+- If you are the author of a thesis that is already listed in the Register, you may correct or update the details stored: see the advice at Claim a thesis record for updating.

-- If your thesis is not already in the register, please create a user account and make a submission.
+- If your thesis is not already listed in the Register, please create a user account and make a submission.
 Updating of your submissions at a later time may also be done through your user account.